MicGuard

 mic-guard volume <0-100>

-Set the input volume directly via CoreAudio.
-Runs without the daemon.
+Set the input volume on the current device via CoreAudio and notify the daemon.

 $ mic-guard volume 50